connbrack/IBCL_sklearn_tutorial/README.md

 # IBCL sklearn Tutorial

 This document aims to give a brief tutorial to share some of the methods learned during Professor Andrew Delong's course: COMP6321 (Machine Learning) offered at Concordia University.
-It is loosly based off of the final assignment for the course, reprogrammed and conducted on a more buidling related problem.
+It is loosly based off lessons learned from the final assignment for the course, reprogrammed and conducted on a more buidling related problem.

-*** Note originally created for internal use/discussion.
+*** Note originally created for internal use/discussion with the IBCL team.
 I am not an expert on this content, and there may be conventions missing from this document.

 The jupyter notebook covers the following.
 * Part 1 — Default Models, Dummy Classifiers, and Cross Validation